3 Easy Home Improvement Projects You Can Tackle Right Now

 With that in mind, Chip Gaines, host of HGTV’s Fixer Upper and lead contractor/owner of Magnolia Homes, offers these three easy home improvement projects to help you make the most of your winter indoors.

 Repaint your walls

 KILZ Hide-All primer and sealer can take care of these marks and more.
-This high-hiding product only needs one hour of dry time before you apply your topcoat, so there's no need to set aside a whole weekend to cross this project off your list.
+This high-hiding product only needs one hour of dry time before you apply your topcoat, so there is no need to set aside a whole weekend to cross this project off your list.

 Clear grout of gunk

-No matter how much cleaning Gaines does at his house, he says there's one thing that's hard to keep looking clean: grout.
+No matter how much cleaning Gaines does at his house, he says there is one thing that is hard to keep looking clean: grout.
 The dirt and grime that turns your grout nasty colors can be scrubbed out, but it takes a little extra TLC.
 Gaines says he actually enjoys this project and finds it kind of fun because his boys like to join in and help, making it a family affair.

 To clean grout at your home, he recommends wiping the surface with a wet cloth and mixing up a paste of two-parts baking soda and one-part water.
 Scrub it onto the grout surface using an old toothbrush or stiff-bristled brush, then rinse the area with water.
-If your grout lines are stained from mildew or kitchen spills, try spraying a mixture of equal parts vinegar and warm water onto the tile.
-It'll foam for a bit, but once it's done, scrub it well.
+If your grout lines are stained with mildew or kitchen spills, try spraying a mixture of equal parts vinegar and warm water onto the tile.
+It will foam for a bit, but once it is done, scrub it well.
 After a final rinse, the stains should be gone.

 Seal out the elements

 If you live in a place where heavy rain or snow are always trying to find a way into your house, know that weather can lead to serious issues in your basement or foundation.
 To prevent water damage and leakage stains, inspect masonry on the interior and exterior of your home.
 Fill any defects you find with fast-setting hydraulic cement and clean up the surface.